-Franklin Templeton Charitable Giving Fund offers many tax advantages.
+Franklin Charitable Giving Program offers many tax advantages.
 In addition to receiving an immediate tax deduction, you have the flexibility to designate grants whenever it best suits you and the convenience of being able to more easily track and plan charitable activities for future years.

 Your contribution to the fund is an irrevocable charitable donation, fully deductible on the date it's received by the foundation, subject to any applicable limitations on charitable contributions.
 The extent of the deduction depends on the type of asset being contributed, as well as your particular tax situation.

 Individuals should always consult their legal and tax advisors to discuss the personal circumstances regarding their income and estate taxes.

 Cash contributions are eligible for a federal income tax deduction of up to 50% of adjusted gross income (AGI) in the tax year in which the contribution is made.
 If contributions exceed this limit, the deduction may be carried forward up to five years.

 Publicly traded securities